Razyapoo/KGBClusteringDocumentation/user_documentation.md

 </p>

 > **Note** \
-> A hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in a same [hierarchical group](#hierarchical-groups-glossary).
+> The hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in a same [hierarchical group](#hierarchical-groups-glossary). \

-> **Warning** \
-> Each node must be assigned to some hierarchical group class in case it needs to be placed in any hierarchy.
+> A node must be assigned to some hierarchical group class in case it needs to be placed in any hierarchy.

 <h3 id="hierarchical-level-glossary">Hierarchical level</h3>

 > **Definition** \
-> A hierarchical level of a node indicates the depth of a hierarchy at which a node resides.
+> The hierarchical level of a node indicates the depth of a hierarchy at which a node resides.

 The amount of detail displayed on maps (in mapping platforms) depends on a zoom level.
 [Grouping of clusters](#grouping-of-clusters-glossary) approach uses the same idea.
-At the deepest (highest) level of the hierarchy, the graph shows all possible details.
-And at the lowest level of the hierarchy, the graph shows only those single nodes that are representatives of hierarchies themselves.
+At the deepest (lowest) level of the hierarchy, the graph shows all possible details.
+And at the highest level (zero level) of the hierarchy, the graph shows only those single nodes that are representatives of hierarchies themselves.

 <h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3>

 > **Definition** \
-> A current hierarchical level is the deepest [hierarchical level](#hierarchical-level-glossary) shown in the graph area.
+> The current hierarchical level is the deepest [hierarchical level](#hierarchical-level-glossary) shown in the graph area.

 At the moment when child nodes collapse into their parents, the current hierarchical level decreases by 1, and when child nodes with a hierarchical level higher (deeper) by 1 than the current hierarchical level appear, the current hierarchical level increases by 1.

 <h3 id="hierarchical-groups-glossary">Hierarchical group</h3>

 > **Definition** \
-> A hierarchical group is a cluster of nodes that are related to each other by hierarchical relationships.
+> The hierarchical group is a cluster of nodes that are related to each other by hierarchical relationships.

 Each node in a hierarchical group must have the [hierarchical class](#hierarchical-class-glossary) which represents that hierarchical group.